martijnvdp/labtop/README.md

 <!--- END_TF_DOCS --->

 ## WSL Windows Cilium enterprise
+to use cilium on windows icw WSL you need to rebuild a custom WSL kernel

+https://harthoover.com/compiling-your-own-wsl2-kernel/
-to use cilium enterprise rebuild custom wsl kernel https://harthoover.com/compiling-your-own-wsl2-kernel/ install dwarfes before rebuilding the wsl kernel and rebuild using the latest version wsl example `WSL_COMMIT_REF=linux-msft-wsl-5.10.102.1`
+install dwarfes before rebuilding the wsl kernel and rebuild using the latest version wsl example `WSL_COMMIT_REF=linux-msft-wsl-5.10.102.1`

+a script for this can be found here : https://github.com/martijnvdp/bash-code-snippets/blob/main/wsl2/build-wsl2-kernel.sh